viltgroup/minium/minium-docs/src/main/mkdocs/docs/core/best-practices.md

 field.fill("Minium can!");
 ```

-Another exampla: let's assume that we have a page with a modal window that "hides"
+Another example: let's assume that we have a page with a modal window that "hides"
 a text field, but the modal window itself also provides a text field.
 By using the
 base `Elements` pattern, we can easily refer to the one that is currently available for
 interactions with just `base.find(":text")`.
 That expression evaluates into the text field